 AI MarketingCommunity GrowthSMMAMarketing RolesAgentic AI

-The Agentic Operator: How AI Is Evolving — Not Eliminating — Community Marketing Roles
+The Agentic Operator: How AI Is Changing Community Marketing Roles, Not Eliminating Them

 FLXR Team·May 5, 2026·8 min read